The Best of Via Dinarica:

 Day 3 – The Valbona Pass

 We will load our luggage on horses and start a steady uphill walk towards the Valbona Pass (1759m).
-This trail is perhaps the best known highlight of the Albanian Alps and it remains the only direct connection between the adjacent valleys of Valbona and Thethi.
+This trail is perhaps the best-known highlight of the Albanian Alps and it remains the only direct connection between the adjacent valleys of Valbona and Thethi.
 The path winds through beech woods and further to grassy meadows for than continuing on firm ground and small sections of scree on the higher parts.
 On a clear day, from the saddle, we can enjoy great views of the highest peaks of the Alps like Jezerca, Radohima and many others, above 2000m of elevation.
 The path continues downhill in stunning and rough landscape towards the meadows and the Valbona springs.
-A forest trail will than lead to the hamlet of Rrogam, located at the very end of the valley.
-This marks the end of the walk.
-Here, a short transfer through the dry riverbed will bring us to the picturesque hamlet of Kukaj.
+A forest trail will then lead to the hamlet of Rrogam, located at the very end of the valley.
+At the end of the valley, we find the hamlet of Rrogam and a dry riverbed trail that will lead us to our guesthouse in the heart of Valbona Valley.
+This marks the end of the walk for today.

 – Challenging walk / 7hrs walk / 1100Δh / 14km